-The California Workforce Association is a non-profit member association, which represents all 48 of the Workforce Investment Boards (soon to be Workforce Development Boards) in the State of California, as well as over 70 other members from labor, education, industry, Chambers of Commerce, government and community-based organizations.
+The California Workforce Association is a non-profit member association, which represents all 46 of the Workforce Development Boards in the State of California, as well as over 70 other affiliate members from labor, education, industry, Chambers of Commerce, government and community-based organizations.

 Local Workforce System Background

 The Workforce Development Boards are the broker and convener of the workforce system on a local level in the state of California.
 They are business-led, governed and supported by local elected officials.
 They were established by the Workforce Investment Act of 1998, and have seen their role increase through the passage of the Workforce Innovation and Opportunities Act of 2014, which got through both houses of Congress with near-unanimous, bi-partisan support.